kwojc/Ruby-Implementations-Performance-Test/README.md

 Requirements:
 Linux with RVM

+How to run test?
+select platform which you want test eg.: rvm use jruby bundle rake test:run > output.csv
+(go shopping, drink coffee, whatever...)

+In output.csv you can find rows with format: test name;ruby platform;ruby version;time spent in test (float)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND